 In Village 78, near Moleson Creek, there are many speedboats that shuttle passengers across the river, but note that backtracking is illegal, as it entails leaving or entering Guyana without going through the proper immigration requirements.
 The often overloaded boats are also not the safest passage to or from Suriname.

 The ferry stellings on both the Guyana and Suriname sides are well serviced by minibuses and taxis that can provide transportation to the capital cities, Georgetown and Paramaribo.
 The total travel time between the two cities, including two ferry crossings, is roughly 10 hours.
 Guyana and Suriname are also exploring options for building a bridge connecting the two countries while drastically cutting the travel time from one capital to another (especially with the new Berbice bridge).
-Both sides are in agreement to building the bridge, but funding must be identified before the project can move forward.
+Although both sides are in basic agreement to build the bridge, and the EU, China and Brazil have all indicated an interest in the project, there is still a lot to be discussed and funding to be secured before the project can move forward.

 In Guyana, the immigration office is very near the entrance/exit of the bridge and in Bonfim, immigration is located just outside of town.
 Visits to both are required upon leaving and entering either country, even if it is just for the day.